 There were no signs (in English anyway) that indicated how far you were from the top, it was only when fellow European travellers tipped us off on their descent that there’s an alternative route to the summit (a fork at one of the temples) that will bypass this main queue!

-So if you find yourself stumbling across a very busy summit like we did (which I don’t think is that common), take the right road pictures below!
+So if you find yourself stumbling across a very busy summit like we did (which I don’t think is that common), take the right turning at the intersection in the image below and follow the other path!

 Time of day